Layr-Labs/eigenpod-proofs-generation/README.md

 historical_summary_state.slot = `SLOTS_PER_HISTORICAL_ROOT` * (withdrawal_slot // `SLOTS_PER_HISTORICAL_ROOT`) + 1.

 - blockHeaderFile  - blockHeader from the withdrawal slot
-- blockBodyFile" Is the block body file from the withdrawal slot
+- blockBodyFile Is the block body file from the withdrawal slot
 - withdrawalIndex Is the index of the withdrawal within the block (between 0 and 15)